karsteneugene/top-up-system/README.md

     # runtime/cgo
     cgo: C compiler "gcc" not found: exec: "gcc": executable file not found in %PATH%

 That means gcc is not installed on your machine.

+#### Windows

 For my Windows machine, I installed [TDM-GCC](https://jmeubank.github.io/tdm-gcc/) as I feel like it's the simplest one.
 TDM-GCC should add itself to PATH when installing with defualt settings.

 Now restart your console and you should be able to run the application now.

+#### Linux

+For my Ubuntu that was run in WSL, I ran this command:

+    sudo apt-get install build-essential

+If there was an error retrieving some files, run this command:

+    sudo apt-get update

+and then rerun the first command to install build-essential.

+The application should be able to run now.